 In terms of wellness, people tend to share the same bottom line.
 It’s a universal desire to feel well.
 For example, in India, the Ayurvedic practice of oil-pulling is widespread.
 It’s done by swishing one to two teaspoons of oil for five to fifteen minutes then spitting it out.
 It’s effective for oral health and detoxification.
 Americans tend to use an astringent alcohol-based mouthwash for the same desired result, so they are similar but different.

 You’ve learned much from different cultures around the world.
-What are some key sources of wisdom you draw from for your own life and business?
+What are some key sources of wisdom you draw from for your own life and business of MS Skincare?

-How did you start your business?
+How did you start your business of MS Skincare?
 What drove your initial passion?

 What’s the link between skin health and other aspects of health?